5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 Fortunately, you can enter `sudo ~/ssdtPRGen.sh -h` to display the "Help" menu which lists all the available commands.
 The actual letter(s) you have to enter to execute one of them are highlighted in **bold**.

 Here's a table of modifiers which can be combined.
-Use `ark.intel.com` to look-up the specs of your CPU.
+Use [ark.intel.com](https://ark.intel.com/content/www/us/en/ark.html) to look-up the specs of your CPU model.

 Modifier | Description/Example
 :-------:|--------------------